-My 400th post.
-When we’re little we grow up with so much curiosity.
-Curiosity because we’re keen to learn; we’re keen to understand; we want to ask the questions that will enhance our lives and help us grow and function in the world.
+When we’re little we grow up with curiosity.
+Curiosity because we’re keen to learn, curiosity because we’re keen to understand, we ask questions that will help us grow and function in our world.

-I think school is also to blame.
-In school, we’re taught to focus on finding the correct answers to questions already asked, rather than ask our own questions; or explore our own understanding.
-The problem with that is that we can never expand our minds that way.
-Without expanding our minds, we will hold back.
-Someone else’s belief system also becomes our belief system and so the cycle continues.
+In school, we’re taught to focus on finding the correct answers to questions already asked, rather than ask our own questions, or for us explore our own understanding.
+But we can never expand our minds that way and without expanding our minds, we will always be held back and hold back.
+Sadly, not asking questions means someone else’s belief system will become our belief system and the cycle continues.

 Our belief system needs to be ours so that we can choose how we want to think.
 When we get to learn new things, we push ourselves beyond what we already know.
 We can still listen to other people’s opinions of course, but we need to form our own.